trisulnsm/trisul-scripts/lua/backend_scripts/dyndns-alert/README.md

 Presence of dynamic DNS in your organizations traffic definitely warrants a closer look at whats going on.
 Think of it is a low cost but essential threat hunting.
 You can use it to update alerts, enrich other types of data, or just record it in the logs for future data mining.

 The Intel is open and  relatively easy to collate.
 You can get a  list of providers here http://dnslookup.me/dynamic-dns/ - then visit each of the Free providers like Afraid.Org and draw up a list of domains.
-The providers usually own the 2LD (or sometimes 3LD) and you get add the front part.
+The providers usually own the 2LD (or sometimes 3LD) and you get to add the front part.

 Here is a script you can use now.